Kawasaki disease

 - Your child's symptoms, and when they began.
 Include any that don't seem linked to Kawasaki disease.
 Try to keep track of how high your child's fever has been and how long it has lasted.

-- All medicines, vitamins or supplements your child takes, including doses.
+- All medicines, vitamins and supplements your child takes, including doses.

-- Write down questions to ask your child's healthcare professional.
+- Questions to ask your child's healthcare professional.

 For Kawasaki disease, some questions to ask include: